 Yes, you can generate multiple passwords to protect a page or post.
 Each user can use a different password to unlock the protected content.

-Yes, you can enter the password once and access all related pages and posts with the following 2 options:
+Yes, you can.
+There are 4 ways for users to enter the password once and access all related pages and posts:

 Yes, you can make child pages public while password protecting the parent page by disabling the Password Protect Child Pages feature in the Settings page.